-Since the number of students with disabilities placed in general education classrooms with aides and supports increases every year, this course is essential for any professional planning to be a school principal, supervisor, or director of special education.
-This course will explore the federal and state rules and regulations that govern special education, financial aspects of special education, and the need to establish programs in the public school setting, which include occupational therapy, physical therapy, speech-language services, behavior plans, counseling, transportation responsibilities, nursing services, paraprofessionals, and extended school year opportunities.
-Other topics will include writing the IDEA and NCLB grants, English as a Second Language programs, and the supervision of this diverse group of professionals.
+Since the number of individuals with disabilities placed in the general population increases every year, this course is essential for any professional planning to be an organizational leader.
+This course will explore the federal and state rules and regulations that govern special education and supports for individuals with disabilities, financial considerations, and the need to establish which include occupational therapy, physical therapy, speech-language services, behavior plans, counseling, transportation responsibilities, nursing services, paraprofessionals, and workplace accommodations.
+Other topics will include understanding the mandates of the Federal IDEA legislation, English as a Second Language programs, and the supervision of a diverse group of learners and employees.